sshniro/zap-docs/source/includes/welcome.md

 Basics on the API request
 -------------------------

+The APIs provide access to most of the core ZAP features such as the active scanner and spider.
+Future versions of ZAP will increase the functionality/scope available via the APIs.
+The API is available through GET and POST endpoints.
-The API is available in the following formats.
+The response of the API request is available in one of the following formats.

 - JSON
 - HTML
 - XML

-A simple web UI which allows you to explore and use the API is available via the URL http://zap/ when you are proxying via ZAP, or via the host and port ZAP is listening on, eg [http://localhost:8080/](http://localhost:8080/).
+If you are running the ZAP desktop interface then, a simple web UI is also available which allows to explore and use the APIs.
+This web UI is available via the URL http://zap/ when you are proxying via ZAP, or via the host and port ZAP is listening on, eg [http://localhost:8080/](http://localhost:8080/).
 By default only the machine ZAP is running on is able to access the APIs.
 You can allow other machines, that are able to use ZAP as a proxy, access to the API.
 The API is configured using the Options API screen.

-The APIs provides access to most of the core ZAP features such as the active scanner and spider.
-Future versions of ZAP will increase the functionality/scope available via the APIs.

 <aside class="notice">
 The API key must be specified on all API 'actions' and some 'other' operations.
 The API key is used to prevent malicious